-Turning to valued fields, we obtain some structure theory for generically metastable definable groups.
-It would be important to clarify the general nature of category of interpretable groups, even the generically metastable ones, and their relation with points of groups schemes over the natural quotient rings.
-We believe that if G is generically metastable, there exist definable normal subgroups $(1) = G_0 \leq \cdots \leq G_n = G$, such that G{i+1}/G_i is a definable homomorphic image of a definable group.
-We plan to return to this in a sequel.
+Problem 1.6.
+Let G be a definable group.
+Then there exist definable normal subgroups $(1) = G_0 \leq \cdots \leq G_n = G$ of G, such that G{i+1}/G_i is a definable homomorphic image of a constructible group.

-Call a definable set D purely imaginary if there exists no definable map (with parameters) of D onto an infinite subset of the field K. Thus the elements of D are tuples of value group elements, residue field elements or elements of the sorts S_n, T_n of [1]; Note that over the algebraic closure L of a local valued field, D is purely imaginary iff D(L) is countable.
+Call a definable set D purely imaginary if there exists no definable map (with parameters) of D onto an infinite subset of the field K. Thus the elements of D are tuples of value group elements, residue field elements or elements of the sorts S_n, T_n of [7]; Note that over the algebraic closure L of a local valued field, D is purely imaginary iff D(L) is countable.
+Call D boundedly imaginary if there exists no definable map on D onto an unbounded subset of Γ .

-Proposition 1.7. embed Let G be a generically metastable group definable in the field sort of ACVF.
-Then there exists an algebraic group H over K and a definable homomorphism $f: G \to H(K)$ with purely imaginary kernel.
+Proposition 1.7.
+Let G be a generically metastable group definable in ACVF.
+Then there exists an algebraic group H over K and a definable homomorphism $f : G \to H(K)$ with boundedly imaginary kernel.